 An Annual Meeting for Members and BID Levy Payers will be held.

-An Operating Agreement, which includes baseline Services (if any) has been agreed with the Billing Authority. ow.
+An Operating Agreement, which includes baseline Services (if any) has been agreed with the Billing Authority.
+Please see Appendix 2 below.

 Notification of the intention to hold a ballot was sent to the Secretary of State on 16th April 2021.